About the RAC Be Your Own Boss (BYOB) Program

-The Be Your Own Boss (BYOB) program offered by the RAC, Department of Career and Life Skills Development is a self-paced program whereby learners pay a one-time fee of $27.00 CAD for the entire program and have access to all online courses, resources and a business mentor, these combined resources will will be provide information within the vital areas that are important for start-ups.
+The Be Your Own Boss (BYOB) program offered by the RAC, Department of Career and Life Skills Development is a self-paced program whereby learners pay a one-time fee of $27.00 CAD for the entire program and have access to all online courses, resources and a business mentor, these combined resources will provide information within the vital areas that are important for start-ups.

 Affordable, High-quality, accessible education for all.

-The formal process starts when first course has been completed, and does not end until the business is launched and running for 6 months.
+The formal process starts when the first course has been completed, and does not end until the business is launched and running for 6 months.

-2. The assigned navigator will provide insight to the learner on the viability of their idea,
+2. The assigned navigator will provide insight to the learner on the viability of their idea.

 3. The navigator will send their recommendations to the Department based on a rubric, if the applicant is accepted, the applicant will enroll, and take online courses that will be directed by a mentor navigator.

-4. The formal process starts when first course has been completed, and does not end until the business is launched and running for 6 months.
+4. The formal process starts when the first course has been completed, and does not end until the business is launched and running for 6 months.

 Learners receive The Royal Alberta College and IBM Certificate in Entrepreneurship and also other educational training certificates that may include

-Why do we offer this program: Our motto is: Help me, help you – Help others.
-By sharing knowledge we will enable people to start off on the right pathway, hopefully our learners within the BYOB will contribute to enabling a prosperous economy where networks are created and ideas, perspectives, experiences are shared to help each other grow.
+Why we offer this program: Our motto is: Help me, help you – Help others.
+By sharing knowledge we will enable people to start off on the right pathway, hopefully our learners within the BYOB will contribute to enabling a prosperous economy where networks are created and ideas, perspectives, and experiences are shared to help each other grow.